 Utility Bills in Chapter 13 Bankruptcy

 However, in a Chapter 13, you may only pay off a portion of your unsecured debts.
 You may be able to pay off some of your past due utilities in your repayment plan and keep your utilities on throughout the bankruptcy repayment plan.
-Your current utilities are still due during your payment period but a Chapter 13 bankruptcy allows you to rebuild credit and payment history with your utility company.
+Your current utilities are still due during your payment period but the Chapter 13 bankruptcy process allows you to rebuild credit and payment history with your utility company.

 Worried your utilities will be shut off?
 Call us today